ortus-boxlang/boxlang-docs/extra-credit/dependency-injection.md

 Here are a simple listing of features WireBox brings to the table:

 * Annotation driven dependency injection
-* 0 configuration mode or a programmatic binder configuration approach via Boxlang (No XML!)
+* 0 configuration mode or a programmatic binder configuration approach via BoxLang (No XML!)
 * Creation and Wiring of or by:
-  * Boxlang Components
+  * BoxLang Components
   * Java Classes
   * RSS Feeds
   * WebService objects